-Error Possible cause Remedial action Display is blank No supply voltage Check the supply voltage at the head transmitter, terminals + and Ensure that the display module holders are correctly seated and that the display module is properly connected to the head transmitter; see Mounting section.
-If possible, test the display module with other suitable head transmitters.
-The display module is defective.
+Problem Possible cause Remedy Display is blank No supply voltage Check the supply voltage at the head transmitter, terminals + and Ensure that the display module holders are correctly seated and that the display module is properly connected to the head transmitter, → The display module is defective.
 Replace the module.
-The electronics of the head transmitter is defective.
+The electronics of the head transmitter are defective.
 Replace the head transmitter.